yankailab/OpenKAI/docs/3D/WebViewer3D.md

 grid, and point scale are local to each browser.
 Automatic fitting runs once on the first nonempty frame; **Fit scene** can be used subsequently.

+World-origin pointers mark `(0, 0, 0)` with an O label and three arrows, each exactly 1 metre long: X in red, Y in green, and Z in blue.
+They remain visible when the reference grid is hidden and stay fixed to the world coordinate axes.

 Positions are float32.
 Colors are normalized RGBA8; black source colors use the material fallback, matching the ImGui viewer's convention.
 Invalid timestamps, expired geometry, and nonfinite positions are omitted.
 Lines use native WebGL line segments at one pixel wide; thick-line materials are not implemented.
+Grid cells carry RGB8 (including black) and use the object opacity.
+Their boxes are drawn with one shared wire box and one GPU instance per cell.

 ## Structure and streaming behavior